Technical Revision of the World Bank Group Environmental, Health, and Safety Guidelines

 February 2013 - Ongoing: Phase I of the EHS Guidelines technical revision (General EHS Guidelines, Annual Crop Production, Plantation Crop Production, Vegetable Oil Processing, Petroleum Refining, Offshore Oil and Gas Development, Wind Energy).
 The first Phase I consultation took place from February 19, 2013 to March 22, 2013.
 The second consultation on the revised EHS Guidelines draft started in April 2014 (see table below).

 October 2013 - Ongoing: Phase II of the EHS Guidelines technical revision (Food and Beverage; Sugar Manufacturing; Forest Harvesting Products; Pulp and Paper Mills; Cement and Lime Manufacturing; Glass Manufacturing; Integrated Steel Mills; Crude Oil and Petroleum Product Terminals; Ports, Harbors and Terminals; Liquefied Natural Gas (LNG) Facilities; Onshore Oil and Gas Development; Electric Power Transmission and Distribution; and Thermal Power).

 As shown above, for each of the Phases of the EHS Guidelines Revision, the WBG is soliciting your feedback through two 30-day public consultations.

 First consultation: a 30-calendar day electronic comment period to gather comments from stakeholders on the 2007 version EHS Guidelines ("listening consultation").

 Second consultation: a 30-calendar day electronic comment period to gather comments from stakeholders on the draft revised guidelines.

-Note: Please click on the date shown in the Second Consultation column to view the draft revised guideline, summary of comments received and the 2007 version of the guideline.
+Note: Please click on the date shown in the Second Consultation column to view the draft revised guideline, summary of comments received during the first consultation and the 2007 version of the guideline.